 ARTICLE VII.
 OFFICERS.

-Officers of the FCOA shall be the President, President-elect, Secretary and Treasurer.
+Officers of the FCOA shall be the President, President-elect/Past President, Secretary and Treasurer.

 Terms of offices shall be for two years, with the exception of the President–Elect which shall be one year, beginning in accordance with the FCOA calendar year.